kentcdodds/kcd-discord-bot/README.md

-# KCD Discord Bot
+# Epic Web Discord Bot

-This is the KCD Discord Bot.
+This is the Epic Web Discord Bot.
 It's hosted on fly.
 It runs alongside an actual Remix app (Indie Stack) which we may use to have some kind of UI for controlling the bot and stuff.
 Who knows.
 It was just nice to do this so we'll have a persistence layer if we decide we need that.

 ## Development